Calum Puttergill

-Calum Puttergill (born 22 October 1993) is a South African-born Australian tennis player.

-Puttergill has a career high ATP singles ranking of 663 achieved on 24 February 2020.
-He also has a career high ATP doubles ranking of 148 achieved on 8 January 2024.
+Calum Puttergill (born 22 October 1993) is a South African-born Australian professional tennis player who specializes in doubles.
+He has a career-high ATP doubles ranking of No. 138, achieved on 28 October 2024.
+He also reached a best singles ranking of No. 663 on 24 February 2020.
+He plays mostly on ATP Challenger Tour.

 Puttergill made his ATP main draw debut at the 2021 Great Ocean Road Open in the doubles draw partnering Scott Puodziunas.